Perspective | In 1899, tourists to D.C. could visit Egypt and Rome at the Halls of the Ancients

 Smith proposed that everything be built of concrete, which he valued for its low cost and malleability.

 As Smith lobbied Congress to embrace his plan, he built the Halls of the Ancients.
-Said Graboyes: “He wanted to redo this whole city and this was his sales office, basically.”
+Said Graboyes: “He wanted to redo this whole city, and this was his sales office, basically.”

 The attraction was a proof-of-concept undertaking, admission 50 cents.
 Visitors passed through an Egyptian Hall of the Kings and then into a reproduction 15,000-square-foot Roman house, complete with sunken atrium and a triclinium — dining room — with the sort of couches Romans reclined on while eating.